 Laser Lithotripsy for Stones

 Today, non-invasive removal of bladder stones is the standard of care.
-Laser lithotripsy is use of laser to break bladder and urethral stones into small fragments that can be removed non-invasively.
-This option is much less invasive than surgery, thus resulting in fewer complications, less pain and better outcomes than open surgery.
-Studies show that stone are left behind in 20-30% of dogs undergoing open surgery to remove stones.
+Laser lithotripsy is the use of a laser to break bladder and urethral stones into small fragments that can be removed non-invasively.
+This option is much less invasive than surgery, thus resulting in fewer complications, less pain, and better outcomes than open surgery.
+Studies show that stones are left behind in 20-30% of dogs undergoing open surgery to remove stones.

 Laser Ablation of Ectopic Ureters